jamesbuckett/ckad-questions/01-ckad-workload.md

 ## Sample CKAD Workload Questions and Answers

 #### 01-01.
-List all the kubernetes resources that can be found in a namespace.
+List all the kubernetes resources that can be found inside a namespace.
 By name only.

 <details><summary>show</summary>
 <p>